omise/omise-flask-example/README.md

 Copy and paste them into this file.

 For `FLASK_SECRET_KEY`, create a random string of characters.
-How to best do this is left as an [exercise for the reader](https://media.giphy.com/media/o0vwzuFwCGAFO/giphy.gif).
+How to do this is left as an [exercise for the reader](https://media.giphy.com/media/o0vwzuFwCGAFO/giphy.gif).

 *The above currency and locale assume a test account registered in Thailand.*
 *If you are using a test account registered in Japan, youshould also set `STORE_CURRENCY=JPY` and `STORE_LOCALE=ja_JP`.*